Galaxy Note 10 and 10 Plus: Samsung's two new phones kill the headphone jack

 Take one look at the Galaxy Note 10 Plus and it's clear that Samsung is attempting something different this year.
-First, there's not just one Note 10, but two: the 6.3-inch Galaxy Note 10, starting at $949 in the US, and the 6.8-inch Note 10 Plus, which starts at $1,099.
-(We'll add UK and Australian prices when we have them.)
+First, there's not just one Note 10, but two: the 6.3-inch Galaxy Note 10, starting at $949 or £899, and the 6.8-inch Note 10 Plus, which starts at $1,099 or £999.
+(We'll add Australian prices when we have them.
+See how to preorder a Note 10 here.)
 The phones turn color up a notch with a brilliant prismatic backing, on two of its color options, that shines back the rainbow.
 And -- you might want to brace yourself -- Samsung has killed off the headphone jack in both Note 10 phones.

 The Galaxy Note 10 and Note 10 Plus changes don't stop there.
 There are are four rear cameras in the larger Note 10 Plus, and no microSD card slot in the smaller Note 10.
 The S Pen gains gesture controls that let you swipe through screens from afar.
 There's a larger battery and more RAM in the Note 10 Plus versus the Note 10, and wireless charging gets a tad faster for both phones.
 (See full specs at the end.)